 While they don’t sit on top of roofs, gable vents operate the same way as the other vents on this list.
 Made by names like Fypon, Ekena Millwork, and American Louver and Vent Company, gable vents go on either end of an attic.
 In fact, they’re often called gable “end” vents.

 Much like box vents, gable vents work passively, providing a spot through which air can circulate.
-Their downward-facing louvers help to prevent precipitating from getting in, and they often come built with a mesh bug screen to keep insects out.
+Their downward-facing louvers help to prevent precipitation from getting in, and they often come built with a mesh bug screen to keep insects out.

 Gable vents tend to look nice, often complimenting the aesthetic of the home on which they’re installed.
 However, they are a very common entry point for nuisance wildlife; their non-metal materials do very little to stop animals from getting in.